Andres9890/ia-Uploading-Discord-Bot/README.md

 [![License Button]][License Link]

-This is a Discord bot allows users to upload files directly to [Archive.org](https://archive.org) (using the internetarchive python library) via a simple command in Discord, It handles file attachments, generates unique identifiers for uploads, and also creates metadata for each uploaded file
+This is a Discord bot that allows users to upload files directly to [Archive.org](https://archive.org) (using the internetarchive python library) via a simple command in Discord, It handles file attachments, generates unique identifiers for uploads, and also creates metadata for each uploaded file

 ---